ORNL/cpp-proposals-pub/D1673/blas_interface.md

 This proposal includes the following additional layouts:

-* `layout_blas_general`
-* `layout_blas_symmetric`
-* `layout_blas_symmetric_packed`
-* `layout_blas_triangular`
-* `layout_blas_triangular_packed`
+* `layout_blas_general`: Generalization of `layout_left` and
+  `layout_right`; describes General matrix data layout

+* `layout_blas_packed`: Describes layout used by the BLAS' Symmetric Packed (SP), Hermitian Packed (HP), and Triangular Packed (TP) "types"

 These layouts have "tag" template parameters that control their behavior; see below.

-These layouts would thus be the first additions to the layouts in P0009R9 that are not unique, contiguous, and strided.
-We've discussed above how algorithms cannot be written generically if they have output arguments with nonunique layouts.
-Furthermore, the unpacked triangular layouts introduce a new idea to P0009R9, namely that some indices in the Cartesian product of the object's extents are not actually valid indices for writing to the object.
-The unpacked triangular layouts are still unique, but the extents do not suffice to determine the set of validly writeable indices.
-This also means that algorithms cannot be written generically, even for supposedly unique layouts.
-(See the "Options and votes" section below.)

-Thus, we impose the following rules:
+We do not include layouts for unpacked "types," such as Symmetric (SY), Hermitian (HE), and triangular (TR).
+D1674R0 explains our reasoning.
+In summary: Their actual layout -- the arrangement of matrix elements in memory -- is the same as General.
+The only differences are constraints on what entries of the matrix algorithms may access, and assumptions about the matrix's mathematical properties.
+Trying to express those constraints or assumptions as "layouts" or "accessors" always violates the spirit of `basic_mdspan`, and sometimes the law as well.

+The packed matrix "types" do describe actual arrangements of matrix elements in memory that are not the same as in General.
+This is why we provide `layout_blas_packed`.
+Note that these layouts would thus be the first additions to the layouts in P0009R9 that are not unique, contiguous, and strided.

+Algorithms cannot be written generically if they permit output arguments with nonunique layouts.
+They must be specialized to the layout, since there's no way to know generically at compile time what indices map to the same matrix element.
+Thus, we impose the following
+rules:

 * Unless otherwise specified, our functions accept input objects that are not also output objects, as long as they have any of the following layouts:

-  * `layout_left`, `layout_right`, or `layout_stride` (see P0009R9)
+  * `layout_left`, `layout_right`, or `layout_stride` (as in P0009R9);
+    or

-  * Any layout defined in this proposal
+  * any layout defined in this proposal.

-  * any user-defined layout for which any multi-index in the Cartesian product of its extents is a valid multi-index for accessing the object.

-* Unless otherwise specified, none of our functions of our functions accept output arguments with nonunique or triangular layouts.
+* Unless otherwise specified, none of our functions of our functions accept output arguments with nonunique layout.

 Some functions explicitly require outputs with specific nonunique layouts.
 This includes low-rank updates to symmetric or Hermitian